There are millions of brands fighting for the ever dwindling attention of their followers.

 The designers at Slack take this idea to heart when creating their social images:

-The visuals are so interesting, colorful and, really, one-of-a-kind that I couldn’t imagine scrolling past these tweets.
-Each could be classified as individual work of art.
+The visuals are so interesting, colorful and, really, one-of-a-kind, that I couldn’t imagine scrolling past these tweets.

-Additionally, you know that each piece of content or tweet that these images is going to be a must read.
+Additionally, you know that each piece of content -or tweet- that feature these images is going to be a must read.

 I know not everyone can dedicate that much time to each of their visuals, but they can emulate what CoSchedule has done:

-As you can see each, of their images give a little summary of the post they are about to click on!
-That way the follower or reader knows exactly what they are getting into from the start.
+As you can see each, of their images give a little summary of the post they are about to click on.
+By doing so, the follower knows exactly what they are getting into from the start.

-This is no accident, color is back in a big way in 2018.
-Especially on social media, where the white backgrounds make bold colors really pop.
+This is no accident, especially on social media, where the white backgrounds make bold colors really pop.